We have much more to say about this in our blog post, "Is the Bible True? Incredible Proof That We Can Trust the Bible".

 St. Clement of Rome (or Pope Clement I) writing from Rome in AD95, quotes from Matthew, Mark, Luke, Romans, 1 Corinthians, Ephesians, 1 Timothy, Titus, Hebrews, James and 1 Peter.

-Polycarp of Smyrna wrote a letter from Smyrna in Asia Minor in AD110, and quotes from 18 of the 27 books that we currently have in our New Testament.
+St. Polycarp of Smyrna, the disciple of John (lived from AD69-155) wrote a letter from Smyrna in Asia Minor in AD110, and quotes from 18 of the 27 books that we currently have in our New Testament.

 So now that we know these New Testament documents were written in the 1st century AD, let's move on to question 2.